The Epistemology of Religion

 An influential contemporary rejection of evidentialism is reformed epistemology, due to Wolterstorff (1976) and Plantinga (1983).
 As Plantinga develops it in his paper (1983), beliefs are warranted without Enlightenment-approved evidence provided they are (a) grounded, and (b) defended against known objections.
 Such beliefs may then themselves be used as evidence for other beliefs.
 But what grounding amounts to could be debated.
-More recently, Plantinga has proposed an account of warrant as proper functioning.
-This account seems to entail that S's belief that p is grounded in event E if (a) in the circumstances E caused S to believe that p, and (b) S's coming to believe that p was a case of proper functioning (Plantinga 1993b).
+Later, Plantinga proposed an account of warrant as proper functioning.
+This account seems to entail that S’s belief that p is grounded in event E if (a) in the circumstances E caused S to believe that p, and (b) S’s coming to believe that p was a case of proper functioning (Plantinga 1993b).
 It should be noted that the term “warrant” used elsewhere in philosophy as a synonym for “justified” (as in “warranted assertibility”) is used by Plantinga to mean that which has to be adjoined to a true belief for it to be knowledge.
 (See Plantinga 1993a).
-Accordingly the most pressing criticism of Plantinga's recent position is that it largely ignores the question of justification, or reasonableness which, as Swinburne explicates it (Swinburne 2001) amounts to whether the religious beliefs are probable relative to total evidence.
+Accordingly the most pressing criticism of Plantinga’s later position is that it largely ignores the question of justification, or reasonableness which, as Swinburne explicates it (Swinburne 2001) amounts to whether the religious beliefs are probable relative to total evidence.

-While the details of grounding might be controversial it may be assumed that reformed epistemologists assert that ordinary religious experiences of awe, gratitude, contrition, etc., ground the beliefs implied by the believer's sincere reports of such experiences, provided they can be said to cause those beliefs.
+While the details of grounding might be controversial it may be assumed that reformed epistemologists assert that ordinary religious experiences of awe, gratitude, contrition, etc., ground the beliefs implied by the believer’s sincere reports of such experiences, provided they can be said to cause those beliefs.
 Such grounded beliefs are warranted provided they can be defended against known objections.
 They can then be used as evidence for further religious beliefs.
 Thus if religious experience grounds the belief that God has forgiven you for doing what is wrong to other humans beings, then that is evidence for a personal God who acts in a morally upright fashion.
-For, it can be argued, only such a God would find anything to forgive in the wrongs you do to my fellow human beings.
+For, it can be argued, only such a God would find anything to forgive in the wrongs you do to your fellow human beings.

 Reformed epistemology could be correct and yet far less significant than its proponents take it to be.
 That would occur if in fact rather few religious beliefs are grounded in the sorts of ordinary religious experiences most believers have.
 For it may well be that the beliefs are part of the cause of the experience rather than the other way round (Katz 1978).